com-posers-pit/smw_music/README.rst

 Library and utilities for generating AddMusicK-compatible MML files from MusicXML.

-Currently using MuseScore 3.x, but should be compliant to other tools.
-Submit a bug report.
+The tooling has only been tested with exported MusicXML files from MuseScore 3.6.2, but it should work with outputs from other music notation software.

-pre-alpha, APIs may change at any time
+The software (and especially the libraries) are pre-alpha.
+APIs may change at any time for any/no reason.

 Installation
 ------------

 from git